wso2/docs-mg/en/docs/concepts/event-hub-and-subscription-validation.md

 Event Hub is the endpoint configuration which is used to fetch API, Application and Subscription data from WSO2 API Manager.

-Microgateway uses below methods to fetch API and subscription-related data from API Manager.
+Microgateway uses the below methods to fetch API and subscription-related data from API Manager.

 - Internal Data REST API
 - JMS Topic